-Using a property market analogy, a super high yield share is like a house that you can buy for say £20,000 (assuming you bought the place outright) that might yield £5,000 cash profit once you’ve filled it with students, in other words a cash yield of 25%.
+Using a property market analogy, a super high yield share is like a house that you can buy for say £20,000 (assuming you bought the place outright) that might yield £5,000 cash profit once you’ve filled it with students, in other words, a cash yield of 25%.
 What sort of a house are you going to get for that money?
-At such a low price the house is likely to be a basket case which will either fall down or need so much maintenance that you’re £5,000 profit will need to be put back into the place to fix the roof and anything else that goes wrong.
-Of course if it falls down you might loose your initial investment altogether.
+At such a low price the house is likely to be a basket case which will either fall down or need so much maintenance that you’re £5,000 profit will need to be put back into place to fix the roof and anything else that goes wrong.
+Of course, if it falls down you might lose your initial investment altogether.

-In many ways shares are the same which is why it’s better to look for high yields but only in solid, stable companies where the odds of significant trouble are relatively small.
+In many ways, shares are the same which is why it’s better to look for high yields but only in solid, stable companies where the odds of significant trouble are relatively small.

 How to find solid, stable companies

 One place to start is with the company’s history.
 Various studies have shown that companies with long histories of uninterrupted dividend records tend to have more dependable dividend payouts in the future.